 - Fluoride – Few filters remove fluoride from your water.
 Carbon filters aren’t on the shortlist, so you’ll need a specialty filter to remove fluoride.

 - TDS – Since minerals and salts are dissolved solids and add to the total TDS in your water, carbon filters don’t effectively reduce total dissolved solids.

-We all want drinking water that smells, looks, tastes, and is clean and safe.
-Since carbon water filters are one of the best ways to achieve this, we tested as many as we could find and compiled our findings into the eight reviews you’ve just read.
+We all want drinking water that smells and tastes great and is clean and safe.
+Since carbon water filters are one of the best ways to achieve this, we tested as many as possible.
 Out of them all, our pick for the best carbon water filter was the Frizzlife MK99 Under-Sink Water Filter.
-It was quick and easy to install and even has a built-in shutoff valve for easy filter replacement.
-We also liked the 2 gallons per minute flow rate and impressive 1,600-gallon filter lifespan.
+It was quick and easy to install and has a built-in shutoff valve for easy filter replacement.
+We also liked the 2 gallons-per-minute flow rate and impressive 1,600-gallon filter lifespan.

 For a dirt-cheap alternative, we suggest the Omnipure K23330KK Inline Carbon Water Filter.
-It’s simple to hook up with 3/8-inch quick connect fittings and only needs to be replaced once a year.
+It’s simple to hook up with 3/8-inch quick-connect fittings and must only be replaced once a year.
 But if you want to provide your entire home with clean drinking water, we recommend the Aquasana EQ-600 Whole House Water Filter System.
-With a 600,000-gallon lifespan, six-year warranty, and almost no maintenance required, you can practically forget about it once you’ve installed it.
+With a 600,000-gallon lifespan, a 6-year warranty, and almost no maintenance required, you can practically forget about it once you’ve installed it.

 - You might also like: 8 Best Inline Water Filters – Reviews & Top Picks